 We walked around the breezy Navy Pier, the indoor Crystal Gardens, tried tasty kettle corn and Chicago dogs for the first time.
 We quickly learned the subway routes and adored all of the back porches and brick buildings in between the stops we passed by.
 We stood in admiration at the biggest lake we’d ever laid eyes on at the shores of Lake Michigan.

-We went to the John Hancock Center and had Long Island Iced Teas (thanks Kendall!) on the 96th floor, looking out over the sprawling city below for as far as the eye could see.
+Next, we went up to one of the best views in Chicago at the top of the John Hancock Center on the 96th floor, to have Long Island Iced Teas looking out over the sprawling city below for as far as the eye could see.

 We had 4 days in Chicago and it was far from enough.
 It was one of those cities that I found myself imagining living in at some point.
 Granted, it’s a city that has its fair share of problems like any big city.
 However, it’s a city that unexpectedly captured my attention.
 It’s a city that breathed the hustle life of New York, but had the laid back friendliness of the Midwest.